MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting/review-logs.md

 * * *

-### Capture perfview traces for Visual Studio build
+### Capture :::no-loc text="perfview"::: traces for Visual Studio build

-If customer support asks you to create a `PerfView` trace of your Visual Studio build, add the following tasks to your pipeline before and after your Visual Studio build step.
+If customer support asks you to create a :::no-loc text="perfview"::: trace of your Visual Studio build, add the following tasks to your pipeline before and after your Visual Studio build step.

 After running the pipeline, you can download the **PerfViewLog** artifact from the [pipeline run details](../create-first-pipeline.md#view-pipeline-run-details) and send that file customer support.